grusigast/doa-gravure-studio-overlay/README.md

     "recordingLocation": "./recordings/",    // Location where recorded videos will be stored.
     "keyStuckFix": true,              // Set to true to attempt to fix F1-F12 keys being stuck after selecting scene.
     "standalone": false,              // Set to true to run the overlay in a standalone window instead of on top of the DoA window.
+    "memoryPollingRate": 2000,        // Polling rate in milliseconds how often "keep" inject values should be re-injected.

     // Video recording uses MediaRecorder: https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder
     // Supported mimeTypes in Chrome seems a bit limited